camaron-ai/magnet_competition/README.md

  |----------:|----------:|--------:|:------------------------------------------|----------:|
  |   9.54384 |   9.57683 | 9.56035 | lgbm_1200__neuronet_100__sigmoid_neuronet |         3 |

-this CSV file will be save in the following path:
+this CSV file will be saved in the following path:

 ```text
 experiments/